-This pacifier-looking teether helps relieve teething pain while also offering baby a snack—which is excellent since teething can cause reduced appetite.
+This pacifier-looking teether helps relieve teething pain while also offering baby a snack - which is excellent since teething can cause reduced appetite.
 The pacifier opens on a hinge, and you can insert frozen fruits, vegetables, ice, breastmilk, etc. into the silicone nipple.
-The nipple is perforated by specially engineered holes to allow only small amounts of food/ melting liquid through when baby chews or sucks on the toy.
+The nipple is perforated by specially engineered holes to allow only small amounts of food and thawing liquids through when baby chews or sucks on the toy.
 The small holes also help reduce potential messes, a happy alternative to similar products!
 The Ashtonbee Feeder is BPA-free, latex-free, petroleum-free, lead-free, and phthalates-free and can be washed with mild soap and water, boiled, or put into the dishwasher.
-It is sold in packs of two for about $14, making each toy just $7.
+It is sold in packs of two for about $14, making each toy just $7!
+Who else recommends the Ashtonbee Baby Fruit Feeder as a teething toy?
+Our friends at Babygearlab also consider it a top pick!
 Interested?
 You can check it out the Baby Fruit Feeder here.

 The Banana Baby Teether offers a fun way to introduce oral hygiene while also relieving teething pain.
 Babies learn by imitation, and they will enjoy copying the motion of toothbrushing while gently massaging their sore gums with Baby Banana’s soft, silicone bristles.
 The peel handles on this teether keep babies from getting the Baby Banana too far into their mouths.
 This teether costs about $7 - $9, is made from food grade silicone, and is BPA, phthalate, and latex free, and dishwasher safe.
 Both parents and babies liked this teether, but we do have a few important notes for you to keep in mind: While most of the other teethers on this list are a matte-finish silicone, the Banana Baby has a slick, glossy finish that seems to act as a dust and hair magnet.
 This teether requires frequent rinsing while in use.
 Additionally, this Banana Baby is marked for babies through age 12 months.
 Older babies with stronger jaws/teeth may very well chomp the bristles off the brush.
+Be sure to check out some of our other reviews if you're looking for an awesome baby toothbrush.
+Who else recommends the Baby Banana Infant Toothbrush as a teether?
+Our friends at Babylist, Babygearlab, and WhatToExpect also consider it a top pick!
 Interested?
 You can check it out the Baby Banana Infant Training Toothbrush and Teether here.

-How to Choose the Best Teether for Your Baby
+How to Pick the Best Teether for Your Baby

 Materials.
 Much to parent’s frustration, babies notoriously put everything into their mouths… but that is the whole point of teethers!
 So, it is important to find teething toys that are made from safe, non-toxic materials.